10goto20/seltzer/README.md

 <br/>It opens an instance of Burp Suite in headless mode, passing user and project options found in the seltzer /conf directory.
 <br/>The targets file is a CSV file containing a list of targets to scan and scan configuration parameters.
 <br/>Targets are scanned serially, one scan starting after the previous scan has completed.
-<br/>A project file, HTML report and XML export for each target is saved into the seltzer /scans directory.
+<br/>A project file, HTML report and XML export for each target is saved into the Seltzer /scans directory.
-<br/>A log file is created in the seltzer /log directory.
+<br/>A log file is created in the Seltzer /log directory.
 New log files are created daily.
-<br/>The two primary components of seltzer are the seltzer.jar Burp extension and the seltzer.sh Bash shell script.
+<br/>The two primary components of Seltzer are the seltzer.jar Burp extension and the seltzer.sh Bash shell script.

 ## seltzer.jar